cbinzer/nest-swag-shop/README.md

 ## Description

-Simple Web-API for managing [codecentric](https://www.codecentric.de/) swags build with [NestJS](https://nestjs.com/).
+A simple Web-API for managing swag items from [codecentric](https://www.codecentric.de/) built with [NestJS](https://nestjs.com/).
 The project serves as an example for the following german blog post: [Einführung in NestJS]().

 ## Installation